stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 #### Implications

--   AI must be tightly controlled by governments and never fall into the wrong hands
+-   AI must be tightly controlled by governments and never fall into the wrong hands.

--   Only a few companies and institutions should be allowed to build and provide AI
+-   Only a few companies and institutions should be allowed to build and provide AI.

--   Open diffusion (e.g., by open source) must be banned
+-   Open diffusion (e.g., by open source) must be banned.

 ### Challenging the assumption